roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank's Decision ****** byJust_Plain_Bob© Debbie was a slut.
+Debbie was a slut.
 She'd been one the entire time I'd known her and that had been almost ten years.
 Since the eleventh grade.
 For some strange reason known only to God my wife Tammy and Debbie have become best friends.

  Even though Debbie was a round heeled slut I'd never fucked her.
 Not that I didn't want to because the girl was hot!
 Seriously hot!!
 But just before I turned sixteen my dad sat me down and talked about the facts of life.
 Not the birds and bees talk, but about life.
 The good, bad and the ugly and I listened because I figured dad knew what he was talking about.